Your Housing Options

 Whether you want to stay in your current home or need to find a new one, the City and County of Swansea is committed to helping you.

-Due to the shortage of council and housing association accommodation, we cannot offer everyone who applies to us a new home from our housing needs register (housing list).
+Due to the shortage of council and housing association accommodation, we cannot offer a new home to everyone who applies to the Council to go on our housing needs register (housing list) .

-If you have no accommodation available to you or you are likely to lose your accommodation, you should contact Housing Options as soon as possible.
+If you have no accommodation available to you or you are likely to lose your accommodation, you should contact our Housing Options team as soon as possible.

 How can Housing Options help you?

 Housing Options is the Council's Housing Advice Service and has been open since 1992.

 Office Opening Hours